Add Your Social Accounts to Windows 8 on Your Surface

 When the Settings pane appears, tap the word Accounts, and the Accounts pane appears, listing your Microsoft account.
 From the Accounts pane, tap the Add an Account link, and the People app lists the accounts you can add.

 Your importing experience will vary from account to account.
 For some accounts, you simply need to enter your username and password.
 Other accounts, such as Facebook, take you straight to Facebook’s website, where you enter your information to authorize the action.

 After you enter your account information, Windows finishes the job, filling your Mail app with e-mail, stocking the People app with your friends’ contact information, and adding any appointments to your Calendar app.

 Your contact list updates automatically, constantly reflecting your relationships on Facebook, Twitter, or LinkedIn.
 If you manually add a contact to one of your online networks from any computer, that person’s information automatically appears in your Surface’s People app, as well.

 If somebody unfriends you from Facebook, or if you stop following somebody on Twitter, your People app silently erases them without notice.

-In addition to collecting contact information, the People app collects your friends’ latest updates from all of your social networks.
-When you visit the People app’s What’s New section, you can read everyone’s updates from every network, without your having to visit them all.
+In addition to collecting contact information, the People app collects your friends’ latest updates from all of your linked social networks.
+When you visit the People app’s What’s New section, you can read everyone’s updates from every network without your having to visit them all.

 You can still visit the websites of Facebook and other networks to read your friends’ updates.
-The People app simply provides an alternative way to keep track of your friends’ lives in a single place.
+You can also download the Facebook app and visit your friends’ updates through the app.
+The People app simply provides yet another way to keep track of your friends’ lives.